YuLab-SMU/tigeR/README.md

 When the user enters a number between 1 and 20, this function will load the corresponding dataset into the current_env().
 If pick is NULL (is.null(pick) == TRUE), Dataloader() will return a data.frame containing an overview of all the datasets.

-### 2. Biomarkder Evaluation
+### 2. Biomarker Evaluation
 ```
 integrate_analysis(SE=MEL_GSE91061, geneSet="CD274")

 ```
-`SE` the dataset you wish to use to perform Differential Expression Analysis and survival analysis.
+`SE` the dataset you wish to use to perform differential expression analysis and survival analysis.
 A SummarizedExperiment (SE) object, which can be either a single SE object or a list of SE objects.
 Note that for each SE object, the colData must contain treatment information under the column name Treatment.

 `geneSet` the gene you are interested in.

-`Immunotherapy_Response()` will return a list, with the following elements: the first element represents the result of the differential expression analysis between Responder and Non-Responder, the second element represents the result of the differential expression analysis between Pre-Treatment and Post-Treatment, and the third element represents the result of the survival analysis.
+`integrate_analysis()` will return a list, with the following elements: the first element represents the result of the differential expression analysis between Responder and Non-Responder, the second element represents the result of the differential expression analysis between Pre-Treatment and Post-Treatment, and the third element represents the result of the survival analysis.

 Firstly, you need to library ggplot2.
 `library(ggplot2)`